raspberrypilearning/safeguarding-module/en/step_9.md

 1. Check with the young person to ensure that what has been heard and understood by you is accurate.
 1. Do not express any opinions about the alleged abuse or abuser.

-### What to do after a child discloses abuse to you
+### What to do after a child discloses abuse to you?

 1. Record the conversation.
 1. Sign and date any written records.